SkipTheDishes offers to reschedule interview nixed after pay inquiry

 “We’ve also addressed the email internally and will be providing additional training.
 We are very committed to our community, employees and continuing to grow and create employment opportunities in the Prairies.”

-The online food delivery company, founded in Saskatoon and with headquarters in Winnipeg, was sold to a company in the United Kingdom for $110-million in December.
+The online food delivery company, founded in Saskatoon and with headquarters in Winnipeg, was sold to a company in the United Kingdom for $110 million in December.

-SkipTheDishes operates in 14 Canadian cities, mostly in Western Canada, and six cities in the U.S. Midwest.Report Typo/Error
+SkipTheDishes operates in 20 Canadian and six U.S. cities.

+It can be tricky to pinpoint the right time to ask about compensation, said Benjamin Kemp, vice president at Calgary employment agency Bowen.

+Sometimes there are big disparities between what a company is willing to pay and a potential employee’s expectations.